PANDA National Helpline (Monday to Saturday) 1300 726 306

 What happens when I call the PANDA Helpline?

-When you call PANDA, we’ll provide a safe, caring and confidential space for you to talk through any concerns you may have as an expecting or new parent, or support person.
+When you call PANDA, we provide a free, safe, caring and confidential space for you to talk through any concerns you may have as an expecting or new parent, or support person.

-PANDA is a national telephone counselling service delivered by professional counsellors and dedicated peer support volunteers with a lived experience of perinatal mental health issues.
-When you call, your call will be answered by a counsellor, or you may be asked to leave us a message during peak times.
+PANDA is a free national telephone counselling service delivered by professional counsellors and dedicated peer support practitioners with a lived experience of perinatal mental health challenges.
+When you call, your call will be answered by a counsellor, or you may be placed on hold during peak times until a counsellor is available.
+While you are on hold, you will hear more about our service and the ways PANDA can help.

 In every call you have with PANDA, we listen to your story.
 Everyone’s parenthood journey is unique, and we want to know about you and your experience.